unityjaeger/QuickBounds/docs/Usage.md

 zone:watchGroups("Players")
 for _, boundingVolume in QuickBounds.getAllZonesForGroup("Players") do
-    print(boundingVolume.CFrame) --will print the CFrame of workspace.Example, check the BoundingVolume type in the API reference for more info on what zoneData holds end
+    print(boundingVolume.CFrame) --will print the CFrame of workspace.Example, check the BoundingVolume type in the API reference for more info on what zoneData holds print(boundingVolume.Part) --since we used addFromInstance, we can access the Part field end
 ```